 - UI Kitten – an Open Source free React Native framework that allows you to create cross-platform mobile apps while saving a lot of time and effort.

 Figma, InVision, and similar design tools can also help you in preparing an interactive prototype in a cost-effective way.
+In case you prefer deligate design to the professionals, find a proper partner from web design companies list.

 User testing & hypothesis validation